 Devouring ALL THE FOOD!

-As soon as you enter this adorable place, the warmth of the greenhouse feels like a big hug from your grandma.
+As soon as you enter this adorable place, the warmth of the beautiful Iceland greenhouse feels like a big hug from your grandma.
 The plants surrounding you make you feel like you are in a secret garden, because you kind of are.
 And the table in the corner with unlimited bread and soup are just the cherry on top of the most delightful place you will probably ever eat lunch.

 We ordered the pasta because it came with bread and soup, and we were starving!
 After making a plate of bread and a big bowl of soup, I happily cut some basil leaves off the plant at our table, tossed them on my soup and dived right into the best bowl of tomato soup ever.
 The wonderful waitress, who may have actually been an angel, brought us a plate of accompaniments for our soup which made a simple dish feel quite fancy.